weblabdeusto/weblablib/docs/source/advanced.rst

    # Flask session or in weblab_user.data
    task.task_id

-   # 'submitted', 'running' or 'failed'/'done' if finished.
+   # a string 'submitted', 'running' or 'failed'/'done' if finished.
    task.status

+   task.submitted  # bool: not yet started by a worker task.running    # bool: started by a worker, not yet finished task.done       # bool: finished successfully task.failed     # bool: finished with error task.finished   # task.failed or task.done

    # These two attributes are None while 'submitted' or 'running'
    task.result # the result of the function